Usage

 - Author Details: Your name and email

-- Organization: Organization name and contact email (used in LICENSE)
+- Organization: Organization name (default: NHS England) and team contact email

 - Documentation: mkdocs or none